Shakshuka is an unbelievably delicious, beautiful, and easy brunch or dinner that you will love!

 - 2 cups tender greens I used arugula

-- Heat cast iron skillet on medium-low heat.
+- Heat large skillet on medium-low heat.
 Add olive oil and chopped vegetables once warm.
 Sautee vegetables until softened and translucent, about 5 minutes

 - Pour diced tomatoes over vegetables, add salt, pepper, and spices.
 Let simmer until it thickens up, about 10 minutes.
 Stirring occasionally so it doesn't burn on the bottom.